Methadone: Route of administration

 The most common route of administration at a methadone clinic is in a racemic oral solution, though in Germany, only the R enantiomer (the L optical isomer) has traditionally been used, as it is responsible for most of the desired opioid effects.
 The single-isomer form is becoming less common due to the higher production costs.

-Methadone is available in traditional pill, sublingual tablet, and two different formulations designed for the person to drink.
-Drinkable forms include ready-to-dispense liquid (sold in the United States as Methadose), and Diskets (known on the street as "wafers" or "biscuits") tablets which are dispersible in water for oral administration, used in a similar fashion to Alka-Seltzer.
+Methadone is available in traditional pills, sublingual tablets, and two different formulations designed for the person to drink.
+Drinkable forms include ready-to-dispense liquid (sold in the United States as Methadose), and Diskets (known on the street as "wafers" or "biscuits") tablets which are dispersible in water for oral administration, used similarly to Alka-Seltzer.
 The liquid form is the most common as it allows for smaller dose changes.
 Methadone is almost as effective when administered orally as by injection.
-Oral medication is usually preferable because it offers safety, simplicity and represents a step away from injection-based drug abuse in those recovering from addiction.
+Oral medication is usually preferable because it offers safety, and simplicity and represents a step away from injection-based drug abuse in those recovering from addiction.
 U.S. federal regulations require the oral form in addiction treatment programs.
 Injecting methadone pills can cause collapsed veins, bruising, swelling, and possibly other harmful effects.
 Methadone pills often contain talc that, when injected, produces a swarm of tiny solid particles in the blood, causing numerous minor blood clots.
 These particles cannot be filtered out before injection, and will accumulate in the body over time, especially in the lungs and eyes, producing various complications such as pulmonary hypertension, an irreversible and progressive disease.
 The formulation sold under the brand name Methadose (flavored liquid suspension for oral dosing, commonly used for maintenance purposes) should not be injected either.

 Information leaflets included in packs of UK methadone tablets state that the tablets are for oral use only and that use by any other route can cause serious harm.
 In addition to this warning, additives have now been included in the tablet formulation to make the use of them by the IV route more difficult.